 (c) Data controller

-A natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by EU or member state law, the controller or the specific criteria for its nomination may be provided for by EU or member state law (Article 4(7) of the GDPR).
+A natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by EU or member state law, the data controller or the specific criteria for its nomination may be provided for by EU or member state law (Article 4(7) of the GDPR).

 (d) Data subject